ryantd42/NY-Legislative-Git/2023/S1679A-2023/bill.md

   §  6850.
 INTRODUCTION.
 THIS ARTICLE APPLIES TO THE LICENSURE AND REGU- LATION OF NATUROPATHIC DOCTORS TO PRACTICE NATUROPATHIC MEDICINE IN THIS STATE.
-THE GENERAL PROVISIONS FOR ALL PROFESSIONS CONTAINED IN  ARTICLE ONE HUNDRED THIRTY, AS ADDED BY CHAPTER NINE HUNDRED EIGHTY-SEVEN OF THE LAWS  OF NINETEEN HUNDRED SEVENTY-ONE, OF THIS TITLE APPLY TO THIS ARTI- CLE.
+THE GENERAL PROVISIONS FOR ALL PROFESSIONS CONTAINED IN  ARTICLE ONE HUNDRED THIRTY OF THIS TITLE APPLY TO THIS ARTICLE.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05380-01-3
+  LBD05380-02-3
- S. 1679  2
+ S. 1679--A  2

   §  6851.
 DEFINITION OF THE PRACTICE OF NATUROPATHIC MEDICINE.
 1. THE PRACTICE OF NATUROPATHIC MEDICINE, A DISTINCT AND  COMPREHENSIVE  SYSTEM OF PRIMARY HEALTH CARE, IS DEFINED AS FACILITATING WELLNESS AND PREVENT- ING, DIAGNOSING AND TREATING ANY HUMAN DISEASE, PAIN, INJURY, DEFORMITY, PHYSICAL  CONDITION,  OR  MALADAPTIVE BEHAVIOR USING METHODS, INCLUDING,